 Thanks for that suggestion, Ray.
 Some of our faculty have used bbpress, but i wasn't aware that it could be configured for anonymous posting, so that's helpful.

 The other approach I've considered is using Gravity Forms to allow students to submit blog posts.
 I already do this to allow faculty to post to the CETLS blog.

-#19 Updated by Raymond Hoh about 1 month ago
+#19 Updated by Raymond Hoh 12 months ago

 Gina, I contacted Akismet to see if they could pinpoint the problem with the aggressive spam filters on the BMCC sites and this is what they mentioned to me:

 Typically if a user's comments are being flagged as spam, we need them to contact us directly so we can do some tests with them.
 On the individual site level, we just recommend that the site admin use the tools inside WP Admin to mark the comments as "Not Spam".
 The later helps teach the system and may help in the long run.